percona/k8spsmdb-docs/docs/openshift.md

     $ oc adm policy add-cluster-role-to-user psmdb-admin <some-user>
     ```

-    If you have a [cert-manager](https://docs.cert-manager.io/en/release-0.8/getting-started/install/openshift.html) installed, then you have to execute two more commands to be able to manage certificates with a non-privileged user:
+    If you have a [cert-manager  :octicons-link-external-16:](https://docs.cert-manager.io/en/release-0.8/getting-started/install/openshift.html) installed, then you have to execute two more commands to be able to manage certificates with a non-privileged user:

     ``` {.bash data-prompt="$" }
     $ oc create clusterrole cert-admin --verb="*" --resource=iissuers.certmanager.k8s.io,certificates.certmanager.k8s.io